nickrusso42518/perf/README.md

 ```

 ## Variables
-These playbooks rely only on `group_vars` which are defined for the general
+These playbooks rely only on `group_vars` that are defined for the general
 router group.
-The main variable is a sequence called `targets` which lists the
+The main variable is a sequence called `targets` that lists the
 __global__ hostname of any remote host.
 Nodes not yet activated/configured
 should still be added to the list; the playbook has the intelligence to
 only consider "online" targets based on /32 FIB entries present.